-Over 1500 community members from Lubbock and surrounding areas attended.
+Annually around 1500 community members from Lubbock and surrounding areas attend this exciting event.

 Who: The Lubbock Science Spectrum and Texas Tech University's Edward E. Whitacre Jr.

 College of Engineering partnered to host a community engineering fair in celebration